giri-yz/AI-Driven-Phishing-Detection-System/README.md

 # AI-Driven Phishing Detection System

-This project develops an AI-driven phishing detection system that uses machine learning models to identify phishing emails and suspicious URLs.
+This project develops an **AI-driven phishing detection system** that uses **machine learning models** to identify phishing emails and suspicious URLs.
-By analyzing email content, headers, and URLs, the system classifies emails as legitimate or phishing.
+By analyzing email content, headers, and URLs, the system classifies emails as **legitimate** or **phishing**.
 It leverages multiple datasets for phishing detection, URL validation, and domain legitimacy checking.

-A key feature of this system is the development of a Chrome extension that provides real-time phishing detection while browsing.
+A **flagship innovation** of this system is the development of a **Chrome extension** that provides **real-time phishing detection** while browsing.
 Once installed, the extension actively monitors any hyperlink the user hovers over.
-If the link is suspicious, the model immediately alerts the user — offering instant protection against phishing attacks while surfing the internet.
+If the link appears suspicious, the model instantly alerts the user — offering **immediate, on-the-fly protection** against phishing attacks during web surfing.

 ---